stefano-u/uwubot/README.md

 ## Installation

-Python 3 and `discord.py` library is required to run uwubot.
-You can install it by executing this in your Command Line/Terminal
+1. Python 3 and `discord.py` library is required to run uwubot.
+You can install it by executing the following line in your Command Line/Terminal:

 ```bash
 python3 -m pip install -U discord.py
 ```

-Replace the `TOKEN` variable in `uwubot.py` with your bot token (read the link below to get your own token).
+2. Replace the `TOKEN` variable in `uwubot.py` with your bot token (read the link below to get your own token).

-Start the main Python script by doing:
+3. Start the main Python script by doing:
 ```bash
 python3 uwubot.py
 ```